Synergy-of-Steel/docs/docs/rules.en.md

 ### 1.1 · Admission Requirements

-Every Corp must be able to reliably field at least 5 pilots in fleets within the EU timezone.
-If this requirement is not met on an ongoing basis, the Alliance Leadership may decide on consequences.

 Every Corporation in the Synergy of Steel alliance must demonstrate active participation in Alliance fleets.
 The evaluation is based on the respective last 3 months, using the following two criteria, both of which must be met:

 1. **Participation rate:** At least 50 % of a Corporation's real pilots must have taken part in fleets.